 Traumatic brain injuries or TBI can be extremely serious, with life-altering effects on the person suffering, and their friends and family.
-Brain injury attorneys at Kirkendall Dwyer LLP, know that TBIs can include cerebral hemorrhage, concussions, contusions, intercranial hemorrhage and skull fractures.
+Brain injury attorneys at Kirkendall Dwyer LLP, know that TBIs can include cerebral hemorrhage, concussions, contusions, intracranial hemorrhage, and skull fractures.
 The severity of the injury can depend on a variety of factors.

-The conversation about TBIs, primarily concussions, center more these days around sports such as football, boxing and even soccer.
-Any activity where the head is likely to be struck, has potential for multiple concussions with multiple adverse effects.
+The conversation about TBIs, primarily concussions, centers more these days around sports such as football, boxing, and even soccer.
+Any activity where the head is likely to be struck has the potential for multiple concussions with multiple adverse effects.
 Researchers have also been targeting awareness of military service members about TBIs from combat.

 If you or a loved one has suffered a brain injury and don’t know what to do next, contact brain injury attorneys at Kirkendall Dwyer LLP.